Torus fibrations and localization of index II: Four-dimensional case

 where the $T^2$-action on $V^1_0$ is defined by

 the $S^1$-action on $V^1_1$ is defined by

 and the $S^1$-action on $V^1_2$ is defined by

 We take an arbitrary Hermitian structure $(g_1,J_1)$ which is invariant under the standard $T^2$-action on $X_1$ and compatible with $\omega_1$ and fix it.
-We define the $\Z_2$-graded Clifford module bundle $W_1$ and the strongly acyclic compatible system in the same way as in Section~\ref{singularBSinD}. \begin{definition} Let $D$ be a Dirac-type operator on $W_1$.
-Then, we define $RR_1(a_+,a_-)$ to be the local index in the sense of Definition~\ref{definition for general case} with respect to $D$ and the above data. \end{definition} \begin{remark} $RR_1(a_+,a_-)$ does not depend on the choice of a compatible Hermitian structure $(g_1,J_1)$ since it is deformation invariant. \end{remark}
+We define the $\Z_2$-graded Clifford module bundle $W_1$ and the acyclic compatible system in the same way as in Section~\ref{singularBSinD}. \begin{definition} We define $RR_1(a_+,a_-)$ to be the local index in the sense of Definition~\ref{def. of local the index} for the above data and any Dirac-type operator on $W_1$. \end{definition} \begin{remark} $RR_1(a_+,a_-)$ does not depend on the choice of a compatible Hermitian structure $(g_1,J_1)$ since it is deformation invariant. \end{remark}